cognition-mental-health/cognition-mental-health.github.io/_posts/2024-12-20-hiringpostdoc.md

 The successful candidate will be collaborative and have a positive attitude and enthusiasm for working with other staff and students.

-The full advert including job description is linked above, or here: https://jobs.york.ac.uk/vacancy/research-associate-574672.html.
+The full advert including job description is linked above, or <a href="https://jobs.york.ac.uk/vacancy/research-associate-574672.html">here</a>.